Blanketflower plants in bloom.

 Blanketflower

 Blanketflower (Gaillardia pulchella) is an herbaceous wildflower whose brightly colored flowers attract a variety of pollinators.
-The plant typically blooms from spring into fall, but may bloom year-round.
+It typically blooms from spring into fall, but may bloom year-round.

 Lanceleaf blanketflower